thewca/wca-regulations/wca-regulations-2012.md

     - A7b1) If penalties are assigned, the judge records the original recorded result displayed on the timer, along with any penalties.
 The format is "X + T + Y = F", where X represents the sum of time penalties before/starting the solve, T represents the time displayed on the timer, Y represents a sum of time penalties during/after the solve, and F represents the final result.
 If X and/or Y is 0, the 0 terms are omitted (e.g. 2 + 17.65 + 2 = 21.65, or 17.65 + 2 = 19.65).
   - A7c) The judge and competitor must both sign (or initial) the score sheet to acknowledge the result.
     - A7c1) If the competitor or the judge refuses to sign the score sheet, the WCA Delegate may sign in their place.
-  - A7d) If the judge assigns any penalties, the judge shall call "PENALTY".
+  - A7d) If the judge assigns any penalties, the judge calls "PENALTY".
-  - A7e) If the result is DNF, the judge shall call "DNF".
+  - A7e) If the result is DNF, the judge calls "DNF".
-  - A7f) When a competitor's score sheet for a round is complete, the judge shall deliver the score sheet to the score taker.
+  - A7f) When a competitor's score sheet for a round is complete, the judge delivers the score sheet to the score taker.

 ## Article B: Blindfolded Solving

-- B1) Standard speed solving procedures shall be followed, as described in Article A (Speed Solving).
+- B1) Standard speed solving procedures is followed, as described in Article A (Speed Solving).
 Additional regulations that supersede the corresponding procedures in Article A are described below.
   - B1a) There is no inspection period.
-  - B1b) The competitor shall supply his own blindfold.
+  - B1b) The competitor supplies his own blindfold.
 - B2) Starting the attempt:
-  - B2a) The judge shall reset the timer and stopwatch.
+  - B2a) The judge resets the timer and stopwatch.
-  - B2b) The competitor shall place his hands on the elevated sensor unit of the Stackmat, with his fingers touching the sensors and palms down.
+  - B2b) The competitor places his hands on the elevated sensor unit of the Stackmat, with his fingers touching the sensors and palms down.
 Penalty: time penalty (+2 seconds).
   - B2c) The competitor must have no physical contact with the puzzle before the beginning of the attempt.
 Penalty: time penalty (+2 seconds).
   - B2d) The competitor starts the attempt by removing his hands from the timer, thus starting the timer.
     - B2d1) The competitor removes the cover from the puzzle after starting the timer.
-  - B2e) If a stopwatch is in use, the judge shall start the stopwatch as soon as the competitor starts the solve.
+  - B2e) If a stopwatch is in use, the judge starts the stopwatch as soon as the competitor starts the solve.
 - B3) Memorisation phase:
   - B3a) The competitor may pick up the puzzle during the memorisation.
   - B3b) The competitor must not make physical notes.
 Penalty: disqualification of the attempt (DNF).
 - B4) Blindfolded phase:
-  - B4a) The competitor shall don the blindfold to start the blindfolded phase.
+  - B4a) The competitor dons the blindfold to start the blindfolded phase.
   - B4b) The competitor must not apply moves to the puzzle before he has fully donned the blindfold.
   - B4c) The judge must ensure that there is an opaque object between the competitor's face and the puzzle while the competitor is solving.
     - B4c1) In all cases, the competitor must wear the blindfold such that his view of the puzzle would still be clearly blocked if the opaque object were not in the way.